Daughters of Jerusalem, I charge you

 -Song of Solomon 2:7

 Sexuality, as designed by God and given to marriage, is an amazing wonder to behold.
-Uniting yourself, literally and figuratively, with a person that loves and accepts you as you stand deeply compliments – and ultimately completes – the physical satisfaction of sexual enjoyment.
+Uniting yourself, literally and figuratively, with a person who loves and accepts you, as you are, deeply compliments – and ultimately completes – the physical satisfaction of sexual enjoyment.
 As scientists learn more and more about our brain, neuroplasticity, and the feedback loop associated with sex-induced hormones, it becomes all the more obvious that God knew what He was doing when He provided a husband and wife with this powerful tool.

 As two parts hydrogen and one part oxygen make water, so sexual stimulation will cause your brain to react.
 It’s chemistry.